Combinatorial and harmonic-analytic methods for integer tilings: Introduction

 \section{Introduction}

 A set $A\subset\ZZ$ {\em tiles the integers by translations} if $\ZZ$ can be covered by pairwise disjoint translates of $A$.
-Equivalently, there exists a set $T\subset\ZZ$ (the set of translations) such that every integer $n$ can be represented uniquely as $n=a+t$ with $a\in A$ and $t\in T$.
+Equivalently, there exists a set $T\subset\ZZ$ (the set of translations) such that every integer $n\in\ZZ$ can be represented uniquely as $n=a+t$ with $a\in A$ and $t\in T$.
 Throughout this article, we assume that $A$ is finite and nonempty, and call it a {\em finite tile} if it tiles the integers.
+Newman \cite{New} proved that any tiling of $\ZZ$ by a finite set $A$ must be periodic, i.e. $T=B\oplus M\ZZ$ for some finite set $B\subset \ZZ$ such that $|A|\,|B|=M$.
+Equivalently, $A\oplus B$ is a factorization of the cyclic group $\ZZ_M$, with $B$ as the {\em tiling complement}.

 We are interested in investigating the properties of finite tiles.
 While this is a natural and attractive question, surprisingly little has been known on this subject.
-Newman \cite{New} proved that any tiling of $\ZZ$ by a finite set $A$ must be periodic, i.e. $T=B\oplus M\ZZ$ for some finite set $B\subset \ZZ$ such that $|A|\,|B|=M$.
-Equivalently, $A\oplus B$ is a factorization of the cyclic group $\ZZ_M$, with $B$ as the {\em tiling complement}.

 Newman's proof provides a bound on the tiling period, $M\leq 2^{\max(A)-\min(A)}$.
 Thus, given a finite set $A\subset\ZZ$, the question of whether $A$ is a tile is at least in principle computationally decidable.
 However, Newman's bound is exponential in diameter, and can therefore be very large even if $A$ has only a few elements.
-A better bound was proved more recently by Greenfeld and Tao \cite{GT}.
+A more effective bound was proved recently by Greenfeld and Tao \cite{GT}.

 Further important reductions and observations were made by Sands \cite{Sands}, Tijdeman \cite{Tij}, and Coven and Meyerowitz \cite{CM}.
 Sands's theorem on replacement of factors \cite{Sands} states that if $A\oplus B=\ZZ_M$ and $M$ has at most two distinct prime divisors, then at least one of $A$ and $B$ must be contained in a proper subgroup of $\ZZ_M$.
 The proof of this is based on a characterization of tiling pairs, also due to Sands, which we state here as Theorem \ref{thm-sands}.
 Tijdeman \cite{Tij} proved that if a finite set $A$ tiles the integers, and if $r\in\NN$ is relatively prime to $|A|$, then $rA:=\{ra:a\in A\}$ also tiles $\ZZ$ with the same tiling complement.
 Coven and Meyerowitz \cite[Lemma 2.3]{CM} used this to prove that if a finite set $A$ tiles the integers, then it also tiles $\ZZ_M$ for some $M$ which has the same prime factors as $|A|$.